Wednesday, 21 April 2010

 If your after more of a quite, yet pleasant night, Ojala (pronounced OHALA) provides you with sublime cocktails, a movie projected on the wall and an indoor beach at your convenience!
 Located at C/San Andrés 1, the ambiance is what brings character to this cute and stylish cafe.
 The last and most important point, especially to all the crackberries and iphone addicts, Ojala provides free wireless access!
 WE'RE SAVED!!

-de América, 41, at the metro stop Cartagena, a hotel that was proven to be possible.
+Last but not least, Puerta America hotel, Avenida de América, 41, at the metro stop Cartagena, a hotel that was proven to be possible.
 The 5 star hotel was designed by 13 farchitechts (famous architects) where each architect and designer was given a floor to design.
 As you can imagine, 13 different concepts, 13 floors, in one building is too much, but surprisingly enough, it actually worked!!
 If you end up visiting, please keep in mind that you can't actually go into each floor unless your staying in one of the suites, although if you take the lift to the top floor where the bar is located, you are able to have a small sneak preview into each floor.
 So, if your willing to pay 3euros for a shitty hot chocolate but appreciate the concept of this hotel, it's worth the visit.

 On an end note, the cafe downstairs is designed by our very own Australian designer Marc Newson, why not check it out?!